 Manhattan NY 10037

-High school students also take three hours of English, two hours of math, and one hour of social studies and science each day, plus a class on Korean language and culturethe only foreign language offered.
-High school classrooms are set up to facilitate greater class discussion, and the tone of classes is less structured and more mature than in the middle school.
-In one class, students discussed the historical and political context of the music of artists like James Brown and B.B.
+High school classrooms are set up to facilitate greater class discussion, and the tone of classes is less structured than in the middle school.
+In one class we visited, students discussed the historical and political context of the music of artists like James Brown and B.B.
 King.
 In a chemistry class, students seemed to be covering advanced material with a focus on performing well on the Regents exam.

 While the structured environment is a defining feature of the Democracy Prep schools, the strict rules do not appeal to everybody.
 More than one-third of students say discipline is unfair, according to school surveys.
 The 2014-15 suspension rate (the most recently available data) was 27 percent, far above the statewide average of 3 percent.
-Any student can thrive at Democracy Prep, but you have to be able to work in a structured environment, explained External Affairs Associate, Amara Sillah said on our 2012 visit.
+Any student can thrive at Democracy Prep, but you have to be able to work in a structured environment, External Affairs Associate, Amara Sillah said on our 2012 visit.

-Admissions: By lottery with priority given to students from District 5 and to siblings of enrolled students.
-Most students are admitted in the 6th grade, but Democracy Prep accepts new students at every grade level, depending on the number of spaces available.
-Most middle school students continue on to the high school.
-The wait list for interested students is generally over 1,000 students long.
-(Pauline Zaldonis, November 2012)
+ADMISSIONS: By lottery.
+Priority to District 5.
+Democracy Prep accepts new students at every grade level, depending on the number of spaces available.
+About two-thirds of the middle school students continue on to the high school.
+(Pauline Zaldonis, November 2012; updated, school data, 2017)